 Are you new to gardening in North Carolina?
 Do the hot, dry summers have you puzzling over how to decrease the incessant watering that your wilting garden demands?
 Are you frustrated by the Piedmont’s thin acidic soil over hard clay?
 Have your favorite plants from other parts of the country failed here?

-> Early fall is a good time to re-evaluate a garden’s needs for future seasons.
-For advice on solving plant problems or on new gardening projects, the best source of information is from horticulture professionals who understand the climatic and soil restrictions of this state.
+Early fall is a good time to re-evaluate a garden’s needs for future seasons.
+For advice on solving plant problems or on new gardening projects or getting some everyday gardening tools, the best source of information is from horticulture professionals who understand the climatic and soil restrictions of this state.
 The Successful Gardener Guide, edited by Leah Chester-Davis and Toby Bost (John F. Blair, Pub.), is a collection of articles authored by North Carolina Cooperative Extension horticultural agents for the Successful Gardener newsletter.

-> This paperback book arranges the best articles into six informative chapters with explanations to a large number of local gardening topics and questions.
+This paperback book arranges the best articles into six informative chapters with explanations to a large number of local gardening topics and questions.
 The editors, Chester-Davis and Bost, used their experience with the publication and with horticulture to select the featured writings.

 Chester-Davis is the founding editor of the newsletter, and Bost is both a former extension horticultural agent and an author of several books on North Carolina gardening.
 Together, they based their topic’s inclusions on “what people most want to know from county Cooperative Extension Centers throughout the state.”

 “Gardening Features” in chapter 1 offers tips on every aspect of gardening from flowers to herbs planted in shade, rock gardens, containers, water, and rain gardens.

 Chapter 2, “70 Top Plant Choices,” recommends annuals, perennials and woody plants that grow particularly well in our state.
 A photo accompanies every plant discussed, and various species are identified with their sizes and growth requirements.